LeoJuguet/report-internship2024/report.typ

 = Initialisation of arrays <init-array>

-We name a cell initialised if before the cells was assign to a well initialized expression.
+Determining which parts of an array are initialized is essential for validating functions that access arrays

 == The difficulty <difficulty-array-init>
-The principal difficulty to prove that an array is well initialized, is to be sure that the overapproximation of the index use to set a cell in a loop will not provided an approximation were at the end all the array is initialized, when it's false like in the @ex1 were the over approximation will give `a[x] = 5` with $x in [2;512]$, but only even indexes are initialized.
+The main difficulty in proving that an array is well-initialized lies in ensuring that the over-approximation of the index used to set a cell in a loop does not lead to a situation where it falsely appears that the entire array is initialized.
+For example, in @ex1, the over-approximation might suggest that `a[x] = 5` for `x` $in [2; 512]$, while in reality, only the even indexes are initialized

 #figure(
 ```jasmin